Guide to single sign-on with Slack

 By default, Slack lets members stay logged in (infinite sessions), but you can choose to require users to log back in either every time they close the app or after a specific number of hours that you choose.

-Slack’s built-in two-factor authentication (2FA) settings are intended for teams who aren’t using single sign-on.
-2FA won’t work for team members that are bound by SSO, but it’s a great added layer of security for Guests on your team that aren’t connected to your identity provider.
+Slack’s built-in two-factor authentication (2FA) settings are intended for who aren’t using single sign-on.
+2FA won’t work for members that are bound by SSO, but it’s a great added layer of security for Guests on your workspace that aren’t connected to your identity provider.

-Have a look at the Team-wide two-factor authentication article for more.
+Have a look at the Mandatory workspace two-factor authentication article for more.

 Forced session reset and SSO binding